Paʻao: Documented history of Paʻao

 The Paʻao story also survives in various oral traditions passed down through Native Hawaiian families.
 Some Hawaiians insist on the purity and reliability of these traditions, but academic scholars believe that much from these traditions have been shaped by easily available published versions of the narrative.

 However, there is no reason to doubt that the Paʻao story was widespread in pre-contact times.
 A lineage of Hawaiian high priests claimed descent from Paʻao, and Hawaiian high chiefs from the Big Island of Hawaiʻi traced their genealogies to Pili-kaaiea (Pili), the "pure" chief brought by Paʻao.
-Paʻao is said to have introduced human sacrifice, the walled heiau, the red feather girdle, the puloʻuloʻu kapu sign, the prostrating kapu, the veneration of aku fish, and the feather god Tairi.
-The Paʻao narrative justified and sanctioned the social order as it then existed.
+Paʻao is said to have introduced human sacrifice, the walled heiau, the red feather girdle, the pūloʻuloʻu kapu staves, the prostrating kapu, the veneration of aku fish, and the feather god Tairi.
+The Paʻao narrative therefore justified and sanctioned the social order as it then existed.

 Narrative as found in Malo

 It is said that a number of people sailed here from Kahiki, Pa'ao and Makuakau-mana and some others with them.
 As their compass to sail, they used the stars.
 Pa'ao stayed in Kohala, while Makuakaumana returned to Kahiki.Pa'ao arrived in Hawaii at the time that Lonokawai was the ruler of Hawaii.
 That was the sixteenth generation of ruling ali i after Kapawa.
 10. Pa'ao lived in Kohala until the time that the ali'i [pl.] of Hawaii acted hewa [incorrectly].
 Then Pa'ao went and got an ali'i from Kahiki-Pili was the name of that ali'i who sailed back with him-and installed him among the ranks of the ali'i of Hawaii.
 11. It is thought that Pa'ao sailed from Kapu'a in Kona.
 He sailed by canoe, but nothing is said about the kind of canoe.
 When Pili sailed to Hawaii, Pa'ao came back with him, and Makuakaumana and some others too.
 The name of Pili's canoe was Kanaloamuia, but it is not stated whether it was a pahi [i.e., a Tahitian canoe].8 12.
 It is also said that during Pili's voyage, two kinds of fish came along with him, the opelu [mackerel scad] and the aku [skipjack tuna].
 When the ocean got rough from the wind, the aku crowded (about the canoe] and the opelu agitated [the surface of the water], making the wind gentle and the ocean very calm.
 In that way, Pili and his people were able to sail on until they landed their canoe in Hawaii.
 That is why the aku and the opelu were subject to kapu [restricted in their use] in former times.
 On Pili's arrival, he became ruler of Hawaii.
 He is an ancestor of the ali'i of Hawaii.

 –David Malo, The Mo'olelo Hawai'i, 2022 edition, p.
 75.